Approximate full conformal prediction in an RKHS: Concerning the case of very smooth loss-functions

-where the first equality follows from the last three equality proven earlier, and the second equality follows from the definition of the Fréchet differential and the little o notation.
-By definition of the Bouligand influence function $\mathrm{BIF}\paren{\hat{P}_{n+1}^{y}; T_{\lambda}, \hat{P}_{n+1}^{z}}$ of the estimator function $T_{\lambda}\paren{\cdot}$ for the empirical distribution $\hat{P}_{n+1}^{z}$ in the direction of the empirical distribution $\hat{P}_{n+1}^{y}$, the above result establishes that under Assumptions~\eqref{asm.finite.kern}, \eqref{asm.loss.smooth}, \eqref{asm.loss.c2}, and \eqref{asm.loss.convex}, it exists and is given by
+where the first equality follows from the last three equality proven earlier, and the second equality follows from the definition of the Fr{\'e}chet differential and the little o notation.
+By definition of the Bouligand influence function $\mathrm{BIF}\paren{\widehat{P}_{n+1}^{y}; T_{\lambda}, \widehat{P}_{n+1}^{z}}$ of the estimator function $T_{\lambda}\paren{\bullet}$ for the empirical distribution $\widehat{P}_{n+1}^{z}$ in the direction of the empirical distribution $\widehat{P}_{n+1}^{y}$, the above result establishes that under Assumptions~\eqref{asm.finite.kern}, \eqref{asm.loss.smooth}, \eqref{asm.loss.c2}, and \eqref{asm.loss.convex}, it exists and is given by